yasufum/qemu-hda/README.md

 ### Get ISO file

-First, download a ISO file of Ubuntu16.04 form Ubuntu's site to create HDA file and install Linux using the ISO file.
+First, download ISO file of Ubuntu16.04 from Ubuntu's site to create HDA file and install Linux using the ISO file.
 Ubuntu 14.04 might work but not be recommended.